meza main logo 768x795

 Inlays/Onlays

-When a cavity is too large for a simple filling an Inlay or Onlay is the next step up in restorative care.
+When a cavity is too large for a simple filling, an Inlay or Onlay is the next step up in restorative care.
 They can increase a tooth’s strength by 75% and have an option of three different materials: gold, ceramic, or composite.
 The chosen material is then custom-molded to fit the cusp of your tooth by one of our trusted outside labs.
-There are pros and cons to each material choice so Dr. Meza will sit down and discuss with you each option and together you can make the best choice for your smile.
+There are pros and cons to each material choice, so Dr. Meza will sit down and discuss with you each option, and together you can make the best choice for your smile.

-Preventive Care
+Preventive Dental Care

 Comprehensive Exams- The comprehensive exam is the foundation on which we build every patient’s treatment plan.
 Every treatment plan, big or small, begins with a thorough examination of four areas of a patient’s mouth: their smile, bite, teeth, and gums.
 After recording our findings, we will make recommendations (if any) based on what we see.